Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: Methods

 To describe 2D systems with an MPS, the lattice is mapped back to one dimension using a space-covering curve.
 This induces effective long-range interactions, and consequently long range entanglement.
 Importantly, the range of these interactions scales with the system size.
 MPS is thus often not powerful enough to accurately describe states on large 2D lattices.

-Tree tensor networks (TTN), which we use in this work are an extension of the MPS.
-They are built out of third order tensors arranged into a binary tree.
+Tree tensor networks (TTN), which we use in this work, are an extension of the MPS.
+They are built out of rank-three tensors arranged into a binary tree.
 The leaves of the tree have two physical indices each, while the tensors in the upper layers act as auxiliaries used to capture long-range correlations and entanglement.
 The TTN benefits from a larger connectivity compared to the MPS.
-This reduces the maximal distance in the network between two physical sites from linear to logarithmic in the physical distance.
-All important algorithms that were developed for manipulating MPS can be generalized to TTN with little change in computational complexity.
+This reduces the maximal distance in the network between two physical sites from linear to logarithmic in the system size.
+All important algorithms that were developed for manipulating MPS can be generalized to TTN with little change in the computational complexity.

 The TTN is still a one-dimensional network, just as the MPS.
 As such, the 2D system still has to be mapped to 1D, and the representability of the network is limited by the same 1D area law.
 The auxiliary tensors in the TTN play an important role here, as their presence means that the long-range interactions that emerge from the mapping can be captured more accurately.
-This means that in practice, there are problems where the MPS struggles, but the TTN can handle.
-Exploring this frontier is important for understanding which problems in quantum dynamics are completely out of reach, and which could be tackled with large-scale TTN simulations.
+Exploring the frontier of problems that can be simulated with TTNs is important for understanding which problems in quantum dynamics are completely out of reach, and which could be tackled with large-scale classical simulations.
 The presented work is an example of such exploration.
 We find that TTNs are sufficient to accurately describe the post-scattering states up to large values of the transverse field, and for surprisingly large two-dimensional lattices.